When we talk about working from home, we often think about freelancing as its a flexible option.

 Proofreading is a skill that you might already possess if you are a grammar obsessed.
 Now its time to take it to the next level and make money from it.

-Make sure you check out this free training from Caitlin who has over 4,800 students, including Tamra, to make money proofreading from home.
+Make sure you check out this free video training from Caitlin who has over 4,800 students, including Tamra, to make money proofreading from home.

 General Proofreading FAQ’s